CamelBak Rim Runner 22 Review

 Weight

 "As is", the Rim Runner 22 is one of the heaviest packs we tested, weighing in at 32 ounces.
 However, it is the only bag that came with an included hydration reservoir.
 Remove that reservoir for weighing in, and the weight of the CamelBak comes down into the same realm as the other close competitors.
-In any event, this pack and those like it are certainly not in the "ultralight" category.
-We have reviewed bags in our Mountaineering Pack Review that have three times the capacity and weigh the same.
+In any event, this pack and those like it are certainly not in the “ultralight” category.
+We have reviewed bags in our mountaineering backpack review with three times the capacity that weigh the same.
 With the CamelBak, you get features and pay with weight.

 Versatility